 But let’s deep inside this.

-The word beta is a gender-based word.
+The word beta is gender-based.
+It means a son.
+Period.

 Let’s explore the first point.
 If people can call their daughters beta affectionately, why don’t they call their sons beti?
 The best is to address sons and daughters with respective names as per the language.